Notre Dame vs. Navy Predictions & Picks – August 26

 Navy Betting Info (2022)

-- The moneyline for this contest implies a 11.1% chance of a victory for the Midshipmen.
+- The sportsbooks' moneyline implies an 11.1% chance of a victory for the Midshipmen.

-- In Midshipmen games last year, combined scoring went over the point total seven times.
+- Midshipmen games went over the point total seven out of 12 times last season.

 - Navy games averaged 45.6 total points last season, 3.4 fewer than the total for this matchup.